bergmanx/bergmanx/README.md

 I’m interested in Web Development

-I’m currently learning FastAPI framework
+I’m currently learning Web Extensions APIs and Preact

 ✨ I’m looking to collaborate on real projects for more experience ✨